pulibrary/drds-rails-template/README.md

 Installation: http://asdf-vm.com/guide/getting-started.html#getting-started

-This project includes a sample .tool-verions file with versions that align with most of our existing projects.
+This project includes a sample .tool-versions file with versions that align with most of our existing projects.

 ## Database Setup